FLU VACCINATIONS 2020

 For COVID-19 cases this replaces the usual need to provide a “fit note” after seven days of sickness absence.
 Isolation notes will also be accepted by Jobcentre Plus as evidence of your inability to attend.
 The latest Government guidance can be found here

 Welcome to the Wooda Surgery Online

 The Wooda Surgery is a group practice offering a wide range of medical and nursing services.
 The team also includes district nurses, midwives and health visitors on attachment from the local trusts.

 We really value our patients' feedback on all aspects of the services we offer.
-We are looking at a wide range of ways to feedback information to us.
-For example it could be as simple as being part of an e-mail group.
-We would particuarly like to hear from you if you use the surgery reguarly or if you have a long term health condition, a parent of a young family, have a mental health condition or are over the age of 75.
+We would particularly like to hear from you if you use the surgery regularly or if you have a long term health condition, are a parent of a young family, have a mental health condition or are over the age of 75.

 There are parking facilities for patients on site but these are limited and we would ask for your co-operation in parking within the areas marked out.
 Please be aware that parking is prohibited in Ethelwynne Brown Close and this is monitored by the local council.
 There is a large public car park adjacent to the surgery on Barnstaple St.

 Please speak to the Receptionist team about access to your reord online.
 You will need to provide documents for proof of identity which include photographic I.D, i.e. a passport or driving licence AND proof of your address, i.e a bank statement, unfortunately we cannot accept a utility bill for proof of address.
 If you do not have these documents, please speak to the Reception team about how you can provide proof of identification.